Most people make sure that they have a knife in a survival situation, but an axe is usually an afterthought or even not

 Axes that have a flat blade are better at carving than those with a curved blade but they aren’t as good at chopping.

-I think that you and I would be best served by an axe or hatchet that has a curved cutting edge.
+I think that you and I would be best served by a survival axe that has a curved cutting edge.
 They’re stronger than a blade with a flat cutting edge and enhance the chopping power produced.
 I also find it easier to get a sharp blade with this type of axe blade.

 Axe handles these days are normally made of metal, wood or synthetic materials.

 Metal handled axes are obviously the strongest of the three.
 A survival axe with this type of handle is best suited for heavy work like demolition and rescue work.
 You won’t normally want an axe with metal handle material in a bug out bag, but I could see it being useful in an urban environment for use as a prybar.

 In my opinion, wooden handles are the way to go since they can usually be replaced with relative ease if they happen to break.
-They’re my handle material of choice for an axe.
+They’re my handle material of choice for a survival axe.

-Good survival axes should feel good to you when held in the hand.
+Good axes should feel good to you when held in the hand.
 The weight should be centered just below the head of the axe.
 A balanced axe aids in cutting wood and carving.
 The handle should be comfortable and not feel slick.
 Ideally, there will be a swell at the end of the handle to help prevent the axe from accidentally slipping out of your hands.

 Chopping is one of the most obvious uses for an axe.
 You should try to strike the wood at a 45-degree angle to be the most effective in your cuts.
-A full sized axes and hatchets will allow you to tackle larger trees and are the best cutting tools.
+Full-Sized axes and hatchets will allow you to tackle larger trees and are the best cutting tools.
 If you have a hatchet or tomahawk you’ll be better served by trying to fell trees that are smaller in diameter.